The Challenge: Healing a Diabetic Foot Ulcer in Time for a Lifesaving Transplant

 “It’s amazing,” she says.
 “I can walk around my house without crutches.
 I was able to do all the Christmas shopping by myself this year, even drive to the mall.
 I’m so grateful to Dr. Ryan, the wound center staff, and Dr. Tevar for giving me my life back.”

-If you or a loved one suffer from a nonhealing wound, call 844-639-4712 for an appointment at a wound center near you.
+If you or a loved one suffer from a nonhealing wound, make an appointment at a wound center near you.
+Call us at 844-639-4712.